audioburst-labs/AudioburstPlayer-iOS/README.md

 }
 ```

-You can also use custom class `PassthroughView` provided in demo application.
+You can also use custom class `PassthroughView` provided in the demo application.

 ### Step 4.
 Play content on demand

-You can request AudioburstPlayer to start playback at any time you want with simple `play()` method:
+Request the AudioburstPlayer to start playback at any time using simple `play()` method:

 ```swift
 player.play()
 ```

-In case no playlist is loaded yet this method call will cause library to remember this request and playback will start automatically after loading process is finished.
+If a playlist has not yet loaded this method call will cause the library to remember the request and playback will automatically start after the loading process is completed.

 ### Step 5.
 Handle errors